 5. Subscribe to a Protection Service

 By far, one of the easiest things you can do to protect your identity is to subscribe to an identity protection service.
-These companies stay updated on the latest methods used by criminals to take your data and let you know what you can do to protect yourself on a regular basis.
-It’s the ultimate set-it-and-forget-it method.
+These companies stay updated on the latest methods used by criminals to take your data and let you know what you can do to help protect yourself on a regular basis.

 Some of the top companies only cost around $10-$20 per month, which is the about the price of that new MAC lipstick you’ve had your eye on.
 LifeLock, Identity Guard, and IdentityForce are three of the top identity protection businesses, and we’ve made it easy for you to read about them through our comparison.